 Characteristic products and terroir

-In the Alps, different types of hard tommes can be tasted, such as bitto or valtellina casera, produced in Valtellina, north of Lombardy.
+In the Alps, different types of hard tommes can be tasted, such as bitto or valtellina casera produced in Valtellina, in northern Lombardy.
 Fontina comes from the Valle d'Aosta, but is also widespread here.
 Formaggella luinese is one of the few goat's milk cheeses produced in the region.
 Finally, there are fresh cheeses such as quartirolo lombardo, a white square cheese.
 Provolone valpadana is a spun cheese shaped like a pear.
 Mascarpone - produced between Lombardy and Piedmont - is made by coagulating milk cream.

 The lakes and rivers are home to lavaret, perch, pike and, in the high mountains, trout.
 Lombardy shares almost all the country's rice production with Piedmont.
 The famous arborio rice is used in many risotto recipes.
 Polenta - a cornmeal pasta typical of northern Italy - is very popular here.